jnozzi/cocoadev.com/markdown/GrowingVirtualMemory.md

 I have been working on an application that does the following operation.

-The application has long running General/NSTask that communicates with the server to send/recieve the data to/from the server and correspondingly updates the User Interface elements.
+The application has long running NSTask that communicates with the server to send/recieve the data to/from the server and correspondingly updates the User Interface elements.